 If there is property that you would like to keep in the event of a divorce, and you are in a separation period, be sure and get that property into your possession.
 Later, the court will probably award property according to whose possession it is in.
 Alternatively, if you have a written separation agreement, be sure to include a note about that property in it.

 The same is true of joint accounts.
 If you have a joint bank account, remember that your spouse can withdraw from it during the separation period.
 If your names are both on mortgages and utility bills, you are both liable even if only one spouse is in the home.
 Having both names on credit cards also makes both spouses equally liable, even if only one spouse uses the cards during separation.

 We also offer mediation services for couples who would prefer to resolve their divorce in a more amicable manner.

 In every separation, there are twists and turns that will likely need good legal assistance for navigation.
 Please contact our family law attorneys today to schedule your consultation.
 One of our legal separation attorneys can look at your circumstances and help you avoid hidden dangers.
-Jacoby & Meyers has offices nationwide.
+Jacoby & Meyers has offices throughout the U.S.